abreu4/The-Wing-Man/README.md

 # The Wing Man

-The wing man is a(n aspiring) command line tool which knows "your type".
+The Wing Man is a(n aspiring) command line tool which knows "your type".
 It runs on top of Tinder web.
 It includes train and infer logic, meaning once you tell it which type of looks you find attractive, it swipes possible partners accordingly and automatically.

 ## Installation